 What is at stake in the question of which deaths we mark and mourn and which we marginalize and ignore?
 The National September 11 Memorial Museum and drone warfare are a reminder of this question.

 Since 2009 the U.S. has been launching drone strikes against Yemeni citizens.
 Is it legal?
 Is it effective?
 Is it just?
 Journalist Farea Al-Muslimi discusses the impact of this military campaign.

 Drone-strike victims are drawing attention to the controversial targeted killing program that has become central to Barack Obama's foreign policy and global war-making.

 Heller's depiction of war -- grim and stark -- was fiction, though based on his own experience.
 Obama's wars, his drone strikes, his war on whistle-blowers, are all too real.

 In the echoing words of the late Susan Sontag: "Let's by all means grieve together, but let's not be stupid together."
-She wrote that to Americans after 9/11.
 It applies maybe quadruple after the Boston bombings -- and to us as well.

 The suspects in the Boston Marathon bombing were acting no differently than a general in the Pentagon when they detonated a crude version of weapons that are a regular part of many a military arsenal.

 President Barack Obama's controversial nomination of John Brennan as director of the Central Intelligence Agency was held up Wednesday afternoon by a Senate filibuster.

 Obama's promotion of John Brennan, and his prosecution of John Kiriakou, demonstrate how the recent excesses of U.S. presidential power are the creation of a frightening new normal.